Genius Jamtracks Review

 2) Add as many choruses as you want to the song and treat each one individually

 3) Treat each section of the song separately: e.g. if the song form is AABA you can choose different events for each of the 4 sections

 4) View chord charts and the selected polyrhythms map (for all instruments and sections of the song) at the same time

 5) Transpose any track to any key / Adjust the tempo to fit your practice needs / Mix to your liking or mute any of the instruments

 6) Randomize your selections either for one section or the whole arrangement and work on your interaction skills

 7) Follow through the changes in polyrhythms using the map showing under the chord chart

 8) Turn the metronome on/off, from the quick access button, when in need of a checkpoint”

 I have had the opportunity to use this app over the past couple of days and I am genuinely impressed and find it incredibly useful.
-The sounds are as realistic, rhythms are on point (from the default core groove to the 8 different metric modulations and polyrhythms contained in the app), and the various exercises and standards are a great tool to work out these ideas.
+This is a big part of why I wanted to do a Genius Jamtracks Review.
+The sounds are realistic, rhythms are on point (from the default core groove to the 8 different metric modulations and polyrhythms contained in the app), and the various exercises and standards are a great tool to work out these ideas.
 Because the app is still in its early stages (December 2016) there are only a few limitations like a smaller library of standards and not being able to input your own charts (similar to iReal).
 However, I’m sure as time marches on some of those capabilities might be added.
 It is still VERY much worth the $7.99 asking price.